Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

 Food

-Q: What should I eat in Bahrain?
+Q: What should you eat in Bahrain?

 Start with a traditional breakfast: balaleet (sweet vermicelli with egg), khameer bread, and karak tea.
 Under 2 BHD at Saffron Restaurant or Haji's Cafe.

-Friday brunch at any major hotel is a Bahraini institution.
-20-50 BHD all-inclusive for 3-4 hours of food, drinks, and socializing.
+Friday brunch at any major hotel is a Bahraini institution: 20-50 BHD all-inclusive for 3-4 hours of food, drinks, and socializing.

 Q: Is the food halal?